 The Philadelphia 76ers win their second NBA Championship, completing a four-game sweep of the Los Angeles Lakers with a 115-108 win in Game 4 at the Forum.
 Moses Malone, who predicted the Sixers would sweep through the postseason, is named Finals MVP.
 Malone averaged 25.8 points and 18 rebounds per game in the finals and had a game-high 24 points with 23 rebounds in the clincher.

-Moses Malone won another MVP and helped lead the Philadelphia 76ers coached by Billy Cunningham to the best record in the NBA at 65-17.
-At the time, division winners got a bye into the second round of the playoffs.
-The 12 teams made the postseason, with non-division winners meeting in a best-of-three preliminary round series.
-Before the playoffs started, Moses Malone predicted “Fo-Fo-Fo,” as the Sixers would sweep all three series in four games.
+Moses Malone won another MVP and helped lead the Philadelphia 76ers, coached by Billy Cunningham, to the best record in the NBA at 65-17.
+At the time, division winners got a bye into the second round of the playoffs, as the 12 teams made the postseason, with non-division winners meeting in a best-of-three preliminary round series.
+Before the playoffs started, Moses Malone predicted “Fo-Fo-Fo,” as in the Sixers, would sweep all three series in four games.
 In the Eastern Conference Semifinals, the Sixers did need just four games to beat the New York Knicks, though all four-game were close.
 With the Boston Celtics getting upset in the second round, the Sixers would face the Milwaukee Bucks in the Eastern Conference Finals.
 Surviving a 111-109 win in the opener at the Spectrum, the Sixers won the first three games of the series, but Malone’s Fo-Fo-Fo prediction fell apart when the Bucks won Game 4 at the MECCA 100-94.
 The 76ers would close out the series with a 115-103 win at the Spectrum in Game 5.
 It was their third Eastern Conference Championship in five years.

 Coming off a second NBA Championship in three years, the Los Angeles Lakers, coached by Pat Riley, were the toast of the NBA.
 The Lakers were even better in 1983 thanks to a foolhardy trade by the Cleveland Cavaliers in 1979 that saw them acquire Dan Ford for a draft pick that turned out to be the first overall pick used to select James Worthy in the 1982 draft.
 The Lakers posted the best record in the West at 58-24.
 The Lakers cruised through the West in the postseason, beating the Portland Trail Blazers in five and the San Antonio Spurs in six.